Dutchosintguy/RSSfeedGPT-OSINT/README.md

 Increasing the value (e.g., `0.90`) makes the merging stricter, while decreasing it (e.g., `0.80`) makes it more lenient.

-## License
-This project is licensed under the MIT License.

 ## Contributions
 Pull requests are welcome!
 If you find a bug or want to improve performance, feel free to contribute.

-## Contact
-For any inquiries or issues, open an issue on [GitHub](https://github.com/yourusername/rss-feed-summarizer/issues).